Common Honeysuckle

 Colors

-Creamy-white to pale yellow flowers, often flushed with dark pink or purple on the exterior; berries are bright, translucent red.
+Creamy-white to pale yellow flowers, often flushed with deep pink or red on the outside; dark green oval leaves; translucent bright red berries.

 Key Features